Brett-Tanner/obsidian/Books/Layered Design for Rails.md

 So if you need to persist heaps of notifications rather than just soft-capping them at 10 like I did, use a separate table.

 # Chapter 11: HTML Views

+Complains that it's difficult to know which local variables are available/required for a partial, but mitigated by strict locals these days.

+Preferred approach is view components, like Github does it.
+Allows for unit testing components with `render_inline`.

+# Chapter 12: Configuration